San Francisco Family Vacation: Top 10 San Francisco Family Activities

 7. Golden Gate Park

 San Francisco sets the bar high when it comes to parks.
 Nearly every neighborhood has one, although the grandest of all is Golden Gate Park, which stretches from the Haight to the Pacific Ocean.
-With more than 1,000 acres of plush greenery, it's also home to The Koret Children's Quarter (a merry-go-round and playground), the de Young Museum, Conservatory of Flowers, Stow Lake and, if you're lucky, a resident herd of buffalo.
+With more than 1,000 acres of plush greenery, it's also home to The Koret Children's Quarter (a merry-go-round and playground), the de Young Museum, Conservatory of Flowers, California Academy of Sciences (see more details below), Stow Lake and a resident herd of buffalo.
 There's plenty of room to spread out for a picnic, go on a hunt for waterfalls, or polish a few soccer moves in an open meadow.

 9. Historic Streetcar Ride